LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 * **Default value:** No value

 #### lpinfra_ui_ic_send_disabled.xml
 You can display a different drawable to represent sending a message.
-Create a drawable file named "lpinfra_ui_ic_send_disabled.xml."
-The XML file overrides the SDK's default drawable.
+Create a drawable file named **lpinfra_ui_ic_send_disabled.xml**, which overrides the SDK's default drawable.

 To display an image instead of text, set the `use_send_image_button` boolean to true.